 Becci Louise is a writer, storyteller and performer who specialises in poetry.
 She often travels, delivering performances and workshops with her companion parrot, Maya, who is a big hit with audiences and workshop participants alike!
 Becci is a qualified teacher and spent four years teaching English in comprehensive schools in the South East, before taking the leap to being a full-time writer and performer.

 Currently, she is Poet in Residence at a senior school in Hampshire two days per week but delivers workshops wherever she is called to do so, including in schools, libraries, museums and arts centres.
+She also teaches creative writing to adults as part of Bracknell and Wokingham College’s community learning programme.
 She performs across the South East with Maya the parrot, bringing words-power to whomever they happen to meet.

 Becci also offers shows and workshops to small communities, including schools, residential homes and colleges.